teenareddydharmala/stellar-white-belt-dapp/README.md

 # 🥋 LuminaPay: Stellar White Belt dApp

 **LuminaPay** is a high-precision decentralized application (dApp) built on the Stellar Testnet.
-Developed as part of the Stellar Level 1 challenge, it provides a "Cyber-Vogue" interface for secure wallet connection, real-time balance tracking, and transaction feedback.
+Developed as part of the Stellar Level 1 challenge.